 It can be difficult to recognize signs of cocaine abuse in an employee if you do not know what you are looking for.
 As providers of Philly PHP treatment for cocaine users, we are all too familiar with cocaine abuse symptoms.
 The following are signs of cocaine use in the workplace that you should be looking for if you suspect an employee is using cocaine:

-If you notice that someone at work is exhibiting signs of employee drug use such as cocaine, it’s time to help this person get the treatment they deserve before it’s too late.
+If you notice that someone at work is exhibiting signs of employee drug use such as cocaine, it’s time to help your employee get addiction treatment that they deserve before it’s too late.
 To learn more about our addiction treatment in Philadelphia and the programs that we offer, contact us immediately at 888-280-4763.